ngonzalvez/cg-inject/README.md

 ~~~

 ### Methods dependencies
-Some times your methods will have some dependencies that are being injected to your controller.
+Some times your methods will need some dependencies that are being injected to your controller.
 Then, a simple way to do pass the dependency to the controller is to make it a pseudo-private property of the controller.

 ~~~js
 var SampleCtrl = function ($someDep, $otherDep, $lastDep) {